Skip to main content

 Hamed knows that in government schools, one doesn’t ask these kinds of questions.
 It is completely against pride and honour in these hallowed places.
 It is only the private schools which put themselves at the feet of their students.
 He himself understands that no one makes their journey to school longer because of the quality of their studies.
 It’s possible that their father, like others from this area, has migrated to another place.

 He looks at the document.
 Yes!
-Rabia Balkhi––so they have moved to Karteh-e Seh or Karteh-e Char.
+Rabia Balkhi—so they have moved to Karteh-e Seh or Karteh-e Char.
 He is now curious whether they got the house with a mortgage or if they rented.
 He can’t imagine that these girls’ father, with his shabby appearance, bought a house.

 Kaka Kheir Mamad brings tea and chocolate from the day before, which one of the students had brought as his graduation sweet.
 Hamed recalls that its wrapper was red and inside was chocolate mixed with nuts.
-It is now lunch time.
+It is now lunchtime.
 The smell of fried onions rushes in with every opening and closing of the door of his office.
-A sense of hunger makes Hamed’s mouth watery and at last he asks his secretary, “Kaka Kheir Mamad, what are we having for lunch?”
+A sense of hunger makes Hamed’s mouth water and at last he asks his secretary, “Kaka Kheir Mamad, what are we having for lunch?”
 And Kaka Kheir Mamad answers: “What do the poor have for lunch, Mr. Headmaster, potato curry.”
 Headmaster Hamed approves the transfer documents and hands it back to Kaka Kheir Mamad.
 When Kaka Kheir Mamad goes away, he is alone.
 It was during his tea break that suddenly he felt crowded and restless again.
 Today his heart and mind won’t rest on anything.
 The tea doesn’t taste the same as normal.
 Why?
 It is as if demons are chasing him and even though now they are hidden from him, Hamed can sense them.
-As he remembers his sister’s call, fear runs through his heart and body––why did his sister call him so randomly and ask how he was when she knew that the explosion wasn’t on his route?
+As he remembers his sister’s call, fear runs through his heart and body—why did his sister call him so randomly and ask how he was when she knew that the explosion wasn’t on his route?
 Her asking how he was gives him a bad feeling.
 What if today, on the way back, he gets caught up in a suicide attack and that is the last time that his sister heard his voice?
 Don’t let it be that his sister has sensed that his death will come soon.
 He feels intensely low and his whole being is tangled up like a knot.
 He swallows, takes a deep breath.
 If he was a smoker, he would definitely smoke a cigarette.

 He prays to God for strength, as he gets up from behind the table, and walks himself to the yard.
 The sun is high in the sky, warm and gentle.
 Hamed sits on a bench.
 The air is fresh and worth breathing.
 He moves bits of gravel around with his feet and doesn’t notice at all that he is playing with the little stones.
 Yes, his heart and his whole attention are on the other side of the city, with the people who died today.
 Who are they to him and had they known that they would die today?